Kingsmill massacre: Informer claims

 In 2012, a secret Royal Military Police (RMP) document shown to the Sunday World newspaper revealed that the gunman who finished off the dying men could have been arrested five months later.
 The document says that the man (referred to as 'P') was wounded when British soldiers engaged an IRA unit near the Mountain House Inn in South Armagh on 25 June 1976.
 He managed to flee over the border and was treated at Louth County Hospital, but the other three IRA members were captured within hours.
 According to the RMP document, two of them named 'P' as the fourth member.
 Two of the guns captured had been used in the Kingsmill massacre.
 The RMP document reveals that the security forces knew 'P' was being treated at the hospital but "made no attempt to have him arrested and extradited".
 This has led to suspicions that 'P', "who has never been prosecuted despite extensive paramilitary involvement", was a British agent.

-Alan Black, the only survivor of Kingsmill, believes that IRA members involved in the massacre were double agents working for the British state.
-He believes there was a "cover up" and that British security forces knew the massacre was going to happen but allowed it to.
+Alan Black, the only survivor of Kingsmill, believes that IRA members involved in the massacre were double agents working for the British authorities.
+He believes there was a "cover-up" and that British security forces knew the massacre was going to happen but allowed it to.
 Karen Armstrong, sister of victim John McConville, said: "A lot of people were being protected back then and they still are".
-It has been suggested that the gunman with the English accent could have been British Intelligence officer Robert Nairac.
-John Weir, a former RUC officer and member of the "Glenanne gang", claims he discovered that British Intelligence, through Nairac, was "playing republican and loyalist paramilitaries off against each other".
+It has been suggested that the gunman with the English accent could have been Robert Nairac.
+John Weir, a former RUC officer and member of the "Glenanne gang", claims he discovered that the intelligence services, through Nairac, was "playing republican and loyalist paramilitaries off against each other".

+However, an inquest carried out by Judge Sherrard found "no evidence that informers were protected after the Kingsmill massacre".
+He went on to say that these rumours were "unevidenced and unhelpful conspiracy theorising.
+There was no evidence of anyone being allowed to continue in criminal ventures in order to protect informers,".
+Judge Sherrard added that "Captain Nairac was based in London, fully engaged in duties and was not in south Armagh, at the time".
+He added that these rumours were "largely allayed" and concluded by stating, "The notion that he would have been able to infiltrate the IRA is the stuff of utter fantasy, The inquest is entirely satisfied he had no role whatsoever."